-They’re also made in clandestine labs, so it’s nearly impossible to determine their ingredients.
+They’re also made in clandestine labs, so determining their ingredients is nearly impossible.
 These pills are also made to look exactly like real prescription drugs, which also makes it nearly impossible to tell them apart.

 As a result, buyers might take high doses confidently under the impression that they’ll get high.
 But at this rate, the pill they buy on the street could be the last one they ever take.
 Despite this risk, counterfeit pills are sold and seized in unprecedented quantities every year.

-For instance, the DEA seized 9.5 million counterfeit pills like fake oxycodone in 2021 alone, which is more than the last two years combined.
+For instance, the DEA seized 9.5 million counterfeit pills like fake oxycodone in 2021 alone, highlighting a serious issue.
 DEA lab testing also revealed a significant rise in the number of counterfeit pills containing at least two mg of fentanyl.1 If it weren’t for naloxone – a medication used to reverse opioid overdose symptoms – the number of overdose deaths would be higher.

 Fake oxycodone pills are purposely made to look like real oxycodone pills.
 However, considering that they’re made in illegal labs, these drugs are often made with imperfections that allow you to identify them as fake.
 Authentic oxycodone pills have an M in a square with rounded corners etched on one side, the number 30 above an indentation where someone could break the pill in half.

 The M on counterfeit oxycodone looks different from the one on the real thing.
 There’s space between the lines of the letter on fake oxy pills, while the “legs” of the M on real pills are merged.
 The number thirty on fake oxycodone pills is also a bit bigger, and the individual numbers are further apart.